 - In a third bowl, whisk (or sift) together the dry ingredients: flour, baking soda, ginger, cinnamon, cloves, and salt.

 - To your butter mixture, add half of your dry ingredients, stirring until mostly incorporated.
 Then, add half of your molasses mixture, stirring until incorporated.
 Repeat once more, adding your remaining dry ingredients and molasses mixture.
-Stir until just combined (make sure not to over-mix, this can cause your bread to turn out dry/dense).
+Stir until just combined (make sure not to over-mix, this can cause your bread to turn out tough and dense).

 - Pour batter into loaf pan.
-Cover loaf pan loosely with foil (remove foil halfway through baking.
-This ensures that the top of your bread doesn't burn.)
-Bake for 50-60 minutes, or until a toothpick inserted into the center comes out clean (or with crumbs).
+Tent loaf pan loosely with foil (remove foil halfway through baking.
+This ensures that the top of your bread doesn't burn).
+Bake for about 50-60 minutes, or until a toothpick inserted into the center comes out clean/with crumbs, not wet batter.

 - Transfer loaf pan to a cooling rack and allow to cool completely before removing from pan and slicing.